 However, the more folding points a bike has, the longer it will take to pack away and the fiddlier it is to do so.
 A bike with fewer folding points will be faster and easier, although not as compact.
-This is a spectrum and bikes will sit at some place along it.
-There is no right answer on how compact to go—the choice depends on your circumstances.
+Every bike will sit somewhere along this spectrum of pros and cons, and there is no right answer on how compact to go—the choice depends on your circumstances.

 Again, it is very much worth testing the bike in person to get a feel for what size and how easily the bike folds.
 That said, collapsing the bike will become a second nature over time.